How to approach a conversation about the vaccine with an unvaccinated loved one

 GREENSBORO, N.C. — No doubt the vaccine has been a polarizing topic for many.
 Leaders continue to stress the science and the data as they urge people to take it.

-On Wednesday, Governor Roy Cooper encouraged everyday people to talk with unvaccinated friends and family about why they need a shot.
+On Wednesday, Gov. Roy Cooper encouraged everyday people to talk with unvaccinated friends and family about why they need a shot.

-It's not the first time, and it probably won't be the last, that Governor Cooper appealed to vaccinated people in this way.
-But for many, that's a really tough topic to bring up in an effective way.
+It's not the first time, and it probably won't be the last, that Cooper appealed to vaccinated people in this way.
+For many, that's a really tough topic to bring up in an effective way.

 WFMY News 2 spoke with Dr. Nannette Funderburk, a Greensboro psychotherapist, to discuss just how you'd approach that kind of conversation.

-Dr. Funderburk said the first thing you should do is ask: is your friend or loved one even open to having a discussion?
+Funderburk said the first thing you should do is ask: Is your friend or loved one even open to having a discussion?